Iíll review Universal Studios Hollywood in general on another page. (To read it, click here.) This article will deal solely with the studio tour.

 at Universal Studios Hollywood doesn't even charge admission.
 The Universal

-CityWalk is a delight.
+CityWalk is a delight in its own right.
 Also see the separate page about the history

 of Universal Pictures.)